 8. Rainbow Center

-Quite the cherry building for the Polish Tax Office.
-This building called the “Rainbow Center” is a fun, architectural find on a walking tour through Warsaw’s Praga district.
-The building was a shopping center until it was converted into a center for taxes.
+Quite the festive building for the Polish Tax Office.
+This building called the “Rainbow Center” is an interesting architectural find on a walking tour through Warsaw’s Praga district.
+The building was a shopping center until it was later converted into a center for taxes.

 Location: Ulica Jagiellońska 15, Praga district

 Did you know that Warsaw, Poland has its very own “Walk of Fame?”
 Hidden on Stalowa Street, the Prague Hall of Fame was created to honor local stars from Praga Północ who have contributed great things to society through education, literature, architecture, and leadership.